The Swarm (1978 film): Plot

 In south Texas, an unknown force invades and neutralizes a top-security United States Air Force ICBM command bunker.
 An Air Force unit, led by Major Baker, investigates and finds an unauthorized scientist at the secured base, Dr. Bradford Crane, who was tracking a swarm of killer bees when they attacked the bunker.
 General Slater orders two helicopters to check the area, whereupon they are destroyed by the swarm.
 Crane insists to Slater that the base was attacked by the same African killer bees that destroyed the helicopters.
 Helena Anderson, one of the base's doctors, supports Crane's story.

 In the nearby countryside, the swarm attacks the Durant family.
 The mother and father die from the bee stings, but their son Paul escapes in their car.
 Despite being stung, Paul makes it into town, crashing into Marysville town square, where the citizens prepare for the annual flower festival.
 The boy is brought before military personnel, where due to the aftereffects of the bee sting, he hallucinates a vision of giant bees attacking him.

-Wheelchair-bound Dr. Walter Krim confirms to Crane that the war against the bees they have feared for a long time has started.
+Dr. Walter Krim confirms to Crane that the war against the bees they have feared for a long time has started.
 At the gates of the base, Slater confronts county engineer Jud Hawkins, who demands to see the corpse of his son, an airman in the bunker whom the bees killed.
 Hawkins takes the body bag and departs.
 Slater suggests airdropping poison on the swarm, but Crane considers the ecological possibilities of the situation, as the poison will wipe out plant growth for a decade or more.

 Recovering from his earlier bee attack, Paul and his friends search for the hive to firebomb it and avenge his family.
 This only angers the bees, who invade Marysville and kill hundreds.
 Crane and Helena take shelter at the local diner with pregnant café waitress Rita Bard.
 Reporter Anne McGregor watches from the safety of her news van, hoping to get exciting footage about the siege.
 After this attack, and fear of another one, Slater suggests evacuating many of the townsfolk in a train.
 However, the bees attack the train, causing it to derail over a cliff and kill almost everyone aboard, including a love triangle made up of schoolteacher Maureen Scheuster, retiree Felix Austin and town mayor and drug store owner Clarence Tuttle.